Introduction

 Indexed Pallets

-Hybrid Substrate has support for indexing all the pallets that are built-into Substrate.
+acuity-index-substrate has support for indexing all the pallets that are built-into Substrate.
 Indexers can write macros to index additional pallets.

 Event Variant Indexing